gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Cloudflare tunnel running on Pi](/images/tutorial-extras/004-images/cloudflare-tunnel-running.png)

-You can use `CTRL-C` on a Mac to stop the output; it won't stop the tunnel.
+You can use `CTRL-C` to get back to a prompt.

 ### E. Setting Up Applications